Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Keeping track of your spending for a claim of up to 4 years can be a challenge.
 We can chase up all this essential information and paperwork, including contacting former employers.
 We've got great relationships and partnerships with industry bodies and unions.
 This means we have all the tools to handle HMRC for you and get your PAYE tax refund paid.

 We keep things really simple for you with your free MyRIFT account.
 MyRIFT lets you track and update all the essential information for your claim at all times, from anywhere.
-Scrap the paperwork and bin the bookkeeping with MyRIFT!Do I Qualify?
+Scrap the paperwork and bin the bookkeeping with MyRIFT!Start for free